-In this post Kylie of Octavia & Vicky shares a fabulously fun and festive sensory activity for those who don’t mind things getting a little messy!
-It’s Edible Glitter Finger Paint!
+A fabulously fun and festive sensory activity for those who don’t mind things getting a little messy – it’s Edible Glitter Finger Paint!

-We love a bit of messy play around here, any excuse to get stuck into some squishy, squelchy, ooey, gooey stuff.
-While we love it, we don’t do is as often as we used to, now that there are two kids to play (and make mess) and one of those kids is ‘King of Chaos’ Rocky (20 months).
-Rocky somehow manages to take mess to a whole other level.
-It’s ‘X-Treme Mess Making’ and most days I’m just not up for that challenge!
-When we do get into it I find I’m so busy trying to contain the little whirlwind of chaos that is my youngest child that I don’t allow for Pebble (4 years, 10 months) to enjoy the play as much as she might have.
+But while we love it, we don’t do is as often as we used to, now that there are two small people to play, and one of those is the ‘King of Chaos,’ Rocky, who is now 20 months.
+Rocky somehow manages to take mess to a whole new level and some days I’m just not up to the challenge.
+When we do try I find I’m so busy trying to contain the little whirlwind of chaos that I don’t allow for Pebble (4 years, 10 months) to enjoy the play as much as she might have.

 You will need: